 I decided my backyard shed cladding would be CCA treated Pine Weatherboards.
-They aren't cheaper than other cladding eg fibrous cement, are definitely dearer than corrugated iron, but they are very good looking and have a traditional wooden shed look, so that was that, the shed cost was raised a couple of hundred dollars.
+They aren't cheaper than other cladding eg fibrous cement, are definitely dearer than corrugated iron, but they are very good looking and have a traditional wooden shed look.
+So that was that, the shed cost was raised a couple of hundred dollars.

 Timber weatherboard cladding can also be cedar, hardwood or composite wood.
 There were also choices of veneered sideboard, a range of profiled fibrous cement, masonry, and even plastic and vinyl.
 If I chose corrugated iron it would be 'colorbond' and I would have insulated the walls as well as the roof.

 This is a work shed, not a storage shed, so I have to be able to work in it without baking.
 And that was the reason I made the 'lean to' skillion roof quite tall.
 Most prefab sheds have low ceilings which are meant for storage rather than dwelling in for any length of time.